atbcb/usab-uswds/news/_posts/2021-11-16-u-s-access-board-seeks-public-affairs-specialist.md

 title: "U.S. Access Board Seeks Public Affairs Specialist "
 date: 2021-11-16
-excerpt: The U.S. Access Board seeks a Public Affairs Specialist (GS 12-13) to serve in its Office of the Executive Director. . . .
+excerpt: The U.S. Access Board seeks a Public Affairs Specialist (GS 12-13) to serve in its Office of the Executive Director.
+Current or former federal employees who qualify as . . .
 tags:
   - jobs
 featured: false